 reset

 I ended up using a script to generate the MAC id based on the NVRAM barcode sticker.
-I don't believe this is strictly necessary but now I know the MAC is definitely unique.
+This isn't strictly necessary but now I know the MAC is definitely unique for this machine.
+As a hobbyist I don't care about getting it exactly correct, I just need it to boot and don't have any licenses tied to a specific serial number.

 My machine came with two fully operational (!)
 SCSI hard drives which were replaced with a ZuluSCSI device, both because the drives are super loud and for convenience.
-I created two blank 1 GB drives with dd and copied the Debian Etch installer to the SD card as CD2.iso
+I created a blank 10 GB drive with dd and copied the Debian Etch installer to the SD card as CD2.iso

 ok probe-scsi-all